farmOS/farmOS/docs/guide/assets.md

 include:

 * **Name** (required) - The name of the asset.
-* **Current location** - This is actually not a real field.
-It is a shortcut for creating movement logs to assign asset location.
+* **Location** - This is actually not a real field.
+It is a shortcut for creating a log that assigns the asset to a location.
 For more information see [Movements and location].
 * **Photos** - This field lets you attach photos to your asset.
 * **Description** - This is a simple text tield that you can use to describe